 Before you light any fire, read the Town of Canmore's Fire Bylaw and check albertafirebans.ca.
 Report all wildfires to 310-FIRE.

-Groundwater levels are below average.
-Levels in the Spray Reservoir are slighly below the lower quartile.
+Groundwater levels are average and levels in the Spray Reservoir are above the lower quartile.

 To learn more about the hazards that the Town of Canmore monitors and what each risk or level means, click on the name of the hazard in the table below.